University of Minnesota Law School, J.D., 1984, Magna Cum Laude

 - Won arbitration judgment dismissing wrongful termination and business tort claims by a German dealer of client boat manufacturer.

-- Defended breach of contract action arising out of a $42 million for national identity project.
+- Defended breach of contract action arising out of a $42 million contract for national identity project.

 - Successfully brought claims in Hennepin County on behalf of employer against former employees for misappropriation of trade secrets, conversion, tortious interference with business and employment relationship, breach of fiduciary duty and contract.